 Thank you, sir.

-Um instead of just getting all the money and and everything that they're there to to try to grab as much as they can with power and everything else.
+They need to stand up and fight for us instead of just getting all the money and everything that they're there to try to grab as much as they can with power and everything else.

-We need those guys to grab a backbone and and stand up to Biden and Kamala and all these people and stop what's going on.
+We need those guys to grab a backbone and stand up to Biden and Kamala and all these people and stop what's going on.

 Everybody talks about 2022, 2022.

-We're gonna get overrun by illegal.
+We're going to get overrun by illegal.

-The number one I I've talked about three separate steps here.
+Number one, I've talked about three separate steps here.

 One is ensuring election integrity and having confidence in results.